jennyrrrrr/Dotify/README.md

-# Dotify
-..
 # Dotify App by Jenny Rong

-This is a social media app that can upload images.
+This is a music app for people to listen to music.

 ## Extra credit
-I have completed extra credit #1, #4, and #6
+I have completed extra credit #1,

 ## Screenshots
 <img src="./screenshot1.jpg" alt="Screenshot of the app" height="500" />